Cucumbers are beneficial for our overall health because mostly they consist of water and crucial nutrients which are

 During summer the cucumber aid to normalize the body temperature.
 Another benefit from the cucumbers is that the cucumber juice is actually a diuretic which means it can prevent kidney stones.

-Also, this juice can counter the uric acid and its effects, that prevents inflammation from gout, arthritis, and asthma.
+Also, this juice can counter the uric acid and its effects, that can prevent inflammation from gout, arthritis, and asthma.

-Cucumbers are a nutritious vegetable which you can consume liberally if you have diabetes.
-Consult a dietitian who can explain you the way to eat in order to manage your blood glucose.
+Cucumbers are a nutritious vegetable which people can consume liberally if they have diabetes.
+Consult a dietitian who can explain the way to eat in order to manage the blood glucose.

-However, there is no harm if you include cucumbers in your diet.
-You are what you eat, remember to feel good, you need to eat good.
+However, there is no harm if we include cucumbers in our diet.
+We are what we eat.
+Remember to feel good.
+You need to eat well.